-Online courses use the internet and AACC’s online learning platform, Canvas, to deliver course materials and facilitate regular and helpful interaction between your instructor and your and even between you and your fellow students.
+Online courses use the internet and AACC’s online learning platform, Canvas, to deliver course materials and facilitate regular and helpful interaction between you and your instructor, and even between you and your fellow students.
 Online courses cover the same material as classroom courses and the learning outcomes are the same.
-The big difference is that the format offers a convenient way to take classes - allowing for greater flexibility in your schedule - and can save you travel time (and some money) as well.
+The big difference is that the format offers a convenient way to take classes - allowing for greater flexibility in your schedule.
+It can save you travel time (and some money) as well.

 It is important to know that online courses are not self-paced.
 They have a clear start and end date, and your instructor will set deadlines for assignments and assessments in the same way as face-to-face classes.
 While you will have access to materials 24/7, you must meet the objectives of the class on the required timetable.